sussmanbu/ma4615-fa22-final-project-the_a_team/content/about.md

 ## Seth Schallies

-Majoring in Psychology and Neuroscience
+Majoring in Psychology and Neuroscience.

 <!-- Please leave in the information below